khakhalin/notes/keywords/avl_tree.md

 # Insertion

 With rotations, **insertion** in an AVL tree is followed by **balancing**.
 Insert a node as usual, then travel up until you find the **first unbalanced node**.
 Do it by comparing heights of the children.
 Each node remembers its own hight, and it is also recursively updated as you climb up during insertion.

-Then perform an appropriate rotation, to shorten the path that starts from this newly added node.
+Then perform the appropriate rotations (either 1 or 2), to shorten the path that starts from this newly added node.
 In practice, you have to hard-code 4 cases, when the path from the unbalanced node towards the newly added node goes either LL, LR, RL, and RR.
 You can draw all 4 and figure which of the nodes should be rotated (it's either the unbalanced node itself, or its kid, and either left or right rotation). [ref with Python code](https://www.geeksforgeeks.org/avl-tree-set-1-insertion/).
 The operation has some overhead, but is strictly O(log n).

 # Deletion